-It is a temple orientated, aisleless with a separate, straight ended chancel.
-It was built on a rectangular plan of field stones and bricks.
+It is a orientated church, aisleless with a separate, straight ended chancel.
+It was built on a rectangular plan of erratic stones and bricks.
 From the north there is a porch and a chapel, while from the west there is a square, four-storey tower with a porch in the ground floor, to which an pointed portal leads.
 At the entrance, iron stocks were embedded.
 The tower has been decorated with plastered blendes and intersecting arches of traceries and neo-gothic gables.
 The whole was covered with a gable roof on the axis parallel to the roof of the tower.
 The walls of the nave with the exception of the north façade were divided with pointed windows and reinforced with buttresses.
 They were topped with stepped gables.

 Webpage leksykonkultury.ceik.eu, Kościół pw.
 Wniebowzięcia Najświętszej Marii Panny w Galinach.